zhelosheep/SlimeSoccer/Readme.md

 1. start java application network.ServerThread
 2. start java application view.LoginPage

+To play:
+arrow keys to move, p to use special powers

 Login Screen
    User
       - Can create a new user with a new icon and profile